 I bought a tail light with turn signals awhile back.
 They work but the control switch is too dim to see out in daylight so I was never able to use it.
 The tail light itself along with the turn signals is also too dim to be much good.
 It would be fine at night but I ride in the day light.

 While working on my trike today I discovered that one of my two bike alarms is missing.
 They were attached to the bottom of the frame (out of sight) using plastic zip ties.
 I have only been using one of them and so I have not been carrying the other remote control with me.
 Since I haven’t been using it I haven’t heard the other alarm chirping letting me know it is still there.
 Oh well, what’s money?

 A FREE GIFT AWAITS YOU!

 You are invited to come join the Tadpole Rider Facebook Group.
-Please note that in order to join you must first answer the two membership vetting questions and agree to comply with the group rules.
+Please note that in order to join you must first answer the three membership vetting questions.